vectara/vectara-docs/www/docs/quickstart.md

 1. Go to https://console.vectara.com/signup or click **Get Started Free** at vectara.com
-2. Sign up with Google or enter the following information:
+2. Sign up with Google or by filling out the form.
-    * Name
-    * Organization
-    * Email Address
-    * Password
-    * Country
 3. Agree to the terms of service and privacy policy.
 4. Click **Start Free**.